seed2401/Automation-of-HLA-typing/README.md

 ### **Introduction**

 This application integrates the HLA*LA tool developed by Alexander Dilthey and team available at https://github.com/DiltheyLab/HLA-LA.
 The repository contains most dependencies that are required to run the app, but a few files need to be installed as they are pivotal to a succesfsul run.
-These files include the reference genome file, HLA-LA and Rscript.
+These files include the reference genome file, HLA-LA, samtools and Rscript.

 The application is built to process CRAM/CRAI files and provide an excel compatible CSV file.
 If you need the entire CRAM file processed, simply upload the file when prompted.
 However, if you need only a part of the CRAM file processed, uncomment the REGION variable in the file backend.sh and enter the region you wish to analyse.
 After adding the REGION variable, edit step one of the backend.sh script.
 The new command should now be **./samtools-env/bin/samtools  view -b -T $refgenome -o $BAM_FILE $CRAM_FILE $REGION**